hihihioli/twidilers/readme.md

 * You can't delete your account
 * user account names are case sensative

+## Post page
+* You can publish a post iwthout content

 # New feature wishlist
 ## Profile page
 * A profile page for each user